What Is a COI? Certificate of Insurance Explained Simply

 So if your COI is not your policy, why do you need a certificate at all?

 When a client requests a COI, they are asking for validation that your business is properly insured.
-Your Certificate of Insurance acts like a letter of recommendation from your insurance company—complete with its stamp of approval.
-As a small business owner, it shows potential clients that you have the proper insurance coverage, and it provides financial protection in the case of an incident with your client.
+Your Certificate of Insurance acts like a letter of recommendation from your insurance company.
+It shows potential clients, landlords, and business partners that you have the proper coverage in place.

-Without it, any shady contractor could lie about having general liability coverage to avoid paying hefty premiums.
-As you might guess, this could get extremely messy in the event they cause injury or property damage.
+Without it, any shady contractor could claim to have general liability coverage without ever paying for it.
+As you might guess, that can get messy fast if they cause injury, property damage, or some other loss.

 How to Read Your Certificate of Insurance

-Your Certificate of Insurance can be broken down into nine main sections and each of these sections has a different, yet crucial, purpose.
+There is a lot of information included in your COI, but it is not as complicated to decipher as it may seem.
+Your Certificate of Insurance can be broken down into nine main sections, and each of these sections has a different purpose.

 1. Disclaimer